-Finding: As demonstrated within this report the Meyers Road Extension Corridor Plan provides guidance for transportation facilities within the existing city consistent with the relevant goals, policies and implementing measures of the Comprehensive Plan.
-The proposed TSP update is consistent with this policy.
+Finding: Complies as Proposed.
+As demonstrated within this report the Meyers Road Extension Corridor Plan provides guidance for transportation facilities within the existing city consistent with the relevant goals, policies and implementing measures of the Comprehensive Plan.
+The proposed Corridor Plan is consistent with this policy.